Archive for the ‘My Learning Journey’ Category

 • What ethics should we observe in this case?

 Researching online data that is produced and made available online voluntarily, or involuntarily, by the regular citizen is so new, even to those in Technology Enhanced Learning (TEL), that we are still trying to make sense of how to go about this.
 Publications regarding this matter are still scare, and even those that I have had access to deal mainly with the issues of anonymity (Here is a recent example).
-A big issue indeed, especially in a time where participating online means to create an online digital footprint that not only allows information to be traced back to an individual; but also creates, to a certain extent, a (re)presentation of a given ‘self’, voluntarily or involuntarily… In TEL we call this “Digital Identities” (more on this in a forthcoming post).
-Digital identities disclose personal, and sometimes private, information within the online social environments in which individuals interact, we assume, on their own accord.
-But are they always conscious of the publicness of the information they publish?
+A big issue indeed, especially in a time where participating online means to create an online digital footprint that not only allows information to be traced back to an individual; it also creates, to a certain extent, a (re)presentation of a given ‘self’, voluntarily or involuntarily… In TEL we call this “Digital Identities” (more on this in a forthcoming post).
+Digital identities disclose personal, and sometimes private, information within the social environments that are created online and in which individuals interact, we assume, on their own will.
+But do they always do consciously of the publicness of the information they publish?
 Do they perceive their participation online as an form of creating and publishing information?

 This then begs the question: